Fed Chair Janet Yellen really delivered when she gave her Jackson Hole speech on Friday.

 “I would like to see continuing job gains, with a nice measure of cushion (above) breakeven numbers, which I would put at between 80,000 and 100,000.”

-Job gains above 100,000 is therefore good, although Lockhart also added that he “would find monthly gains of 150,000 to be very encouraging.”
+Job gains above 100,000 are therefore good, although Lockhart also added that he “would find monthly gains of 150,000 to be very encouraging.”

 Aside from solid job gains, Yellen also pointed out that the jobless rate “remained fairly steady this year” and that “broader measures of labor utilization have improved.”